ShenoudaGergis/chatter/README.md

 - I use the native javascript `WebSocket` for client communication

 #### How to use
-- Run the server by the following command `node initiate.js`
+- Run the server by the following command `npm start`
 - Open a browser new tab and open `page.html` file